n1ckfg/AEToolbox/readme.txt

 4. Beam Rig (no selection): Creates a 3D laser effect with start and end nulls.
 5. Particle Rig (no selection): Creates a null controller for Particular particles.
 6. Camera Rig (no selection): Creates a camera rigged for point-of-interest and DoF control.
+7. MoSketch Rig (no selection): Creates a null with 3D controls for use with Motion Sketch.

 IV.
 STEREO
 1. Split s3D Pair (layer selection): Splits a stereo 3D pair video into two left and right comps.